AbirAbdel/Eco-Tunisia/README.md

     ❗ To find your ip address, go to your terminal and type "ipconfig" and choose the ipv4 address.

+    You winn have the same structure as below:

     ![structure1](https://github.com/AbirAbdel/Eco-Tunisia/blob/560b61fe13ceb15a350253ce39e6de51a6e6e95a/ecotun.PNG)

     YEYYY!
 Your application is now working! 🎉